 Fannie Mae sometimes allows special-purpose alternative documents to be used in lieu of (or in addition to) the typical security instruments.
 These documents can be found on Special Purpose Documents.
 Authorized changes that must or may be made to those documents are set out in the instructions that accompany each document.
 These instruments must be supported by the appropriate mortgage riders, rider addenda, mortgage assignments, and, if applicable, other product-specific documentation (see B8-4, Riders and Addenda, and B8-6, Mortgage Assignments).

 The statutory provisions of New York permit refinance mortgages (and sometimes purchase money mortgages) to be documented by a consolidation, extension, and modification agreement (CEMA) that consolidates into one document the terms of prior notes and mortgages related to the security property and, if new funds are advanced, the terms of a new note and mortgage.
-In such instances (including those that may involve the refinancing of balloon mortgages that have a conditional refinance option), the consolidation must be documented on Fannie Mae’s standard Consolidation, Extension and Modification Agreement (Form 3172), along with any accompanying exhibits Fannie Mae may specify.
+In such instances, the consolidation must be documented on Fannie Mae’s standard Consolidation, Extension and Modification Agreement (Form 3172), along with any accompanying exhibits Fannie Mae may specify.
 If new funds are advanced, Fannie Mae’s standard security instrument must be used to document the new mortgage that is being consolidated with the prior mortgages.

 The statutory provisions of Puerto Rico permit a mortgage transaction to be documented by a single instrument that combines the terms of a note and mortgage.
 This is referred to as a “direct” mortgage.
 Fannie Mae does not publish standard legal documents for direct mortgages; therefore, lenders must develop (or acquire) appropriate documentation for these mortgages consistent with the applicable Puerto Rico statutes.
 By delivering a direct mortgage to Fannie Mae, the lender must make the nonstandard document warranties.
 (See A2-2-02, Delivery Information and Delivery-Option Specific Representations and Warranties.)